China’s diverse geography and climate make it prone to natural disasters such as earthquakes, floods, typhoons, and droughts.

 1. Immediate Actions During a Disaster

-• Typhoons: Stay indoors, away from windows, and secure loose items outside.
+- Typhoons: Stay indoors, secure loose items outside, and avoid coastal areas.

-• Droughts: Conserve water and use it efficiently for essential purposes.
+- Droughts: Conserve water and prioritize essential uses.

 2. Community Coordination

-• Local Leaders: Establish a chain of command to streamline communication and decision-making.
+- Local Leaders: Establish a chain of command for communication and decision-making.

 Recovery and Resilience